Gjógv: Gjógv incline railway

 The Gjógv incline railway is notable as the only operating railway in the Faroe Islands.
 Transport in the Faroe Islands has to engage with the undulating (and often mountainous) terrain, and the large number of bodies of water (mostly fjords and sea channels, but also lakes), all of which makes rail transport difficult to achieve.

 The incline railway operates a narrow-gauge line from the low-level harbour inside the gorge, up a steep incline to the boathouses of the upper village.
 The line terminates just in front of the village coffee house (Gjáarkaffi).
 There are no locomotives, and motive power is provided by a winch operating a rope which is attached to the goods wagons.
 Although the railway is designed for freight transportation, it is a common sight to see local people riding on the wagons with the freight.
 The winch house is located at the top of the incline, overlooking the gorge.
 The rope passes from the winch house to the pivot through an underground channel, the route of which may be observed as a series of metal plates set into the road surface.
 From the pivot onwards the rope is attached to the wagons, and on the incline section of the line it passes over rollers set centrally between the rails of the permanent way.

 The incline railway was installed to transport goods offloaded from boats, at a time when road transport of commodities was difficult and unreliable, and most items arrived in the village by sea.
 Today delivery lorries come to the village to supply the hotel, the post office, and the coffee shop, and use of the incline railway has consequently declined.
 It remains serviceable, still transporting goods, and sometimes also small boats.

 Surroundings

 A number of tracks head up into the uplands north and west of the village.
 The highest peaks between Gjógv and the neighbouring village of Eiði are Slættaratindur (882 m, 2,894 ft) and Gráfelli (857 m, 2,812 ft).
 The valley of Ambadalur is located just northwest of Gjógv.
 Just off the coast at Ambadalur the highest free-standing sea-stack in the Faroes is to be found.
 It reaches up to an astounding 188 metres (617 ft).
 Locally known as Búgvin, it offers a safe perch for multitudes of seabirds.
 The peaks of Tyril and Middagsfjall (601 m, 1,972 ft) are found east of Gjógv.
 Both peaks offer a phenomenal view of Funningsfjørður (Funningur's Fjord).

+Gjógv visiting painters

+In 1995 the german artist Ingo Kühl painted watercolors in Gjógv, after which the nine-part Faroe Islands picture cycle was created, which was exhibited in the Royal Danish Embassy in Berlin in 2003/2004.